jneto04/ner-pt/README.md

 STEP 2: Clone this repository;

-STEP 3: Install Flair 0.4.1.
+STEP 3: Install Flair.
 See how to install [here](https://github.com/zalandoresearch/flair);

 STEP 4: Download NILC's Word Embedding.
 You must download Word2Vec-Skip-Gram with 300 dimensions; Put the file inside the cloned folder;